catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 So, for whatever reason, you want to program something in DOS — that is to say, MS-DOS or one of its clones.
 I totally support this sort of endeavour!
-It is a totally worthwhile thing to try.
+It is a totally worthwhile thing to try your hand at.
+It can give you a sense of historical perspective, or simply be a change from the everyday.

-It can give you a sense of historical perspective, or simply a change from the everyday.
-And it might even be a reasonable platform for building and distributing games, in some sense, since you can get a DOS emulator on pretty much any modern device.
+And it might even be a reasonable (in some sense) platform for building and distributing certain kinds of software, like games, since you lots of options for emulating DOS on all manner of modern devices: [DOSBox][], or [FreeDOS][] under [QEMU][], or [v86][], just to name three.

 Now, I don't have tons of experience programming for DOS — mainly writing [Shelta][] and [ILLGOL][] and [BefOS][], along